-Interested in taking a firsthand look at Adler’s state-of-the-art campus in Vancouver?
+Interested in taking a firsthand look at Adler’s state-of-the-art campus in Chicago?
 Future Adlerians can view the facility virtually or in person, located at 17 N. Dearborn Street in downtown Chicago.

 The Chicago Campus has been providing psychology and counseling training since the early 1950s when Rudolf Dreikurs (1897-1972), one of Alfred Adler’s advocates and followers, founded the Institute of Adlerian Psychology.
 In 1954, the Institute changed its name to the Alfred Adler Institute of Chicago (later the Adler School of Professional Psychology, in 1991, and Adler University today).

 The health and wellbeing of a community is one of the cornerstones of the University’s social justice mission.
 To that end, Adler employs a community-embedded service model of institutes and centers that provide students with the firsthand experience in the real world, serving communities in need.

 Institute on Public Safety and Social Justice

 The Institute on Public Safety and Social Justice (IPSSJ) was created to address public safety challenges with socially just solutions.
 IPSSJ works with trauma-focused community groups to reduce criminalization in communities of color.